lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 13, phase two

+VERY frustrating.
+This time, I did not know what to do at first.
+As soon as I understood, I found that I have literally never implemented something like this in Java.
+So, I asked the great Helper.
+Basically, ChatGPT gave solutions that were so ridiculous that I could not implement them.
+Maybe I suck at prompts, idk.
+After finally remembering how math works, I still had to do multiple takes, and compare my approach with that of others on reddit.
+Turns out, the solutions increase a lot, when you just cast the results to long, instead of trying to check if they actually ARE long values.

 ## 2024, Day 13, phase one

 Damn.
 I knew *what* to do, but had no idea *how.